followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/push(changes).md

 ===================================================================

 <!--shortDescription-->
-Pushes changes to the store and then to the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/).
+Pushes data changes to the store and notifies the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/).
 <!--/shortDescription-->

 <!--paramName1-->changes<!--/paramName1-->
 <!--paramType1-->Array<any><!--/paramType1-->
 <!--paramDescription1-->
-Changes to be pushed.
+Data changes to be pushed.
 <!--/paramDescription1-->

 <!--fullDescription-->
-This method allows you to pass changes received from a push server to the store and then to the **DataSource**.
-There are three possible changes:
+There are three possible data change types:

 ---
 #####jQuery